tonghuikang/codeboss-data/README.md

 | Provide 5 findings and solutions                             | 18 points |
 | Cleanse the Singapore phone number and output to [Cleansed] tab | 42 points |

 Following are the five findings.
+We first extract the phone list to a [csv file](./phone_list.csv).
 The processing is done in a [notebook](./cleanse.ipynb).
 The output is [cleansed.csv](./cleansed.csv), which is copied to the input excel file.

 ### Multiple phone numbers